prkshadhkr/news/README.md

 	Also this page lets users to add the news outlet into their feeds.

 ### Feed:
 	In this page users could create feed where they could add news outlets of their choices from source page.
 This page also allows users to remove news outlets and feed itself if they do not like them.
 Moreover, it also has a link for each feed where users could see the news only from selected news outlets that they have selected from source page.

 ### Board:
 	In this page users could create board where they could store articles if they are interested in future read.
 This page also shows the highlights of the articles that belong to corresponding boards.
 Here users have ability to delete the board.
 	Moreover, it has links to specific board where users could see the articles they have stored.

 	In specific board page users could check, uncheck and delete the articles.

-Note: Each article has add button that allows users to add that article to the board they have created.
+Note: Each article has add button that allows users to add the adjacent article to the board they have created.

 ## Improvements:
 	1. Add buttons are visible eventhough users do not have feed/board.
 	2. Everytime when user add source in feed and article in board page refreshes.
 We could imporove this by using axios response back to update the portion of page without refreshing a whole page.
 	3. All articles are showing in same layout.
 We could add features to let users to select different layouts.
 	4. Add toggle button to switch dark and light mode.